gregr/dbKanren/README.md

     * e.g., unify on partially-known term structures can be unrolled
     * constraint evaluations can be pre-simplified and reordered
   * code generation

+* floating point numbers are not valid terms
+  * reordering operations endangers soundness
+  * detect float literals when doing so won't hurt performance

 ### Data processing